folio-org/folio-ansible/doc/index.md

 Sometimes users do not correctly load when provisioning the `dev` Vagrant box, due to a timing issue (some components may not spin up before the provisioning script attempts to load the users).
-It can typically be fixed by running
+It can typically be fixed by running:

 	$ vagrant provision dev